-In terms of DID the GPS2 does not introduce any new concepts but rather deepens our commitment to a human rights approach to disability.
-It challenges us to be more accountable in terms of how we engage with and view people with disabilities and represents a gear shift, moving beyond working on promoting access and rights with provision of services, to viewing people with disabilities as active agents of change in the development process as rights holders.
+CBMs Federation Strategy 2021 deepens our commitment to a human rights approach to disability.
+CBM's aim is to contribute to transformative change in structures, systems and attitudes which will bring about an improved quality of life for people with disabilities living in poverty, their families and their communities.
+This challenges us to be more accountable in terms of how we engage with and view people with disabilities and represents a gear shift, moving beyond working on promoting access and rights with provision of services, to viewing people with disabilities as active agents of change in the development process as rights holders.
 Whilst this is not new for CBM it does place a much stronger and central focus on people with disabilities and their representative organisations being partners in all that we do.

-This gear shift has some implications for how CBM works both in its own internal practice and in its approach with partner organisations, as well as our relationships across alliances and networks.
+This gear shift has some implications for how CBM works with partner organisations, governments, donors and mainstream development agencies, our relationships across alliances and networks as well as own internal practice.
 It requires:

-- strengthening our efforts to make our own practice, systems and policies fully inclusive as a model of good practice; - engaging more actively to define monitoring indicators for inclusion to evidence and promote good practice with both disability specific, but also mainstream development and humanitarian agencies; - investing in the capacity and support of disabled people and their representative organisations to take on a leading role across our development and emergency programming;
+- strengthening our efforts to make our own practice, systems and policies fully inclusive as a model of good practice; - engaging more actively to define monitoring indicators for inclusion to evidence and promote good practice with both disability specific, but also mainstream development and humanitarian agencies;

-increased advocacy with people with disabilities to engage with and support our service delivery, development and emergency partners to promote DID.
+- investing in the capacity and support of disabled people and their representative organisations to take on a leading role across our development and emergency programming; - increased advocacy with people with disabilities to engage with and support our service delivery, development and emergency partners to promote DID and governments meeting their obligations under CRPD.

 The most significant change is that it requires a more robust role for people with disabilities and their representative organisations in all our processes from design of policy and programmes, budget decisions, to monitoring and evaluation; thus creating greater accountability and compliance in line with the CRPD.
 Furthermore, it has implications for our development approach that does not just look to include people with disabilities in development initiatives but rather to more deeply change and transform unjust systems, structures and relationships that have traditionally marginalised and excluded people with disabilities from development.
-By striving to transform our own organisations, we learn how to do this, share how it can be done in practice, and effectively demonstrate our own commitment to change.